MSP: Do You Need RMM, PSA or Both?

 Many companies use PSA, even as a part of CRM (Customer Relationship Management) software, saving information about client representatives and products assigned.
 More importantly, you can be notified in case of key SLA breaches or missed replies to customer requests.
 PSA works as an extension of a helpdesk tracking system that can automatically open, track, and close accidents.

-PSA tools receive a lot of data from company systems, so you will discover things about your business that you otherwise may not have known.
+MSP PSA software receives a lot of data from company systems, so you will discover things about your business that you otherwise may not have known.
 For instance, the amount your customers require of your staff’ time weekly and how fast your technicians resolve support tickets.

 Without a PSA you can use different tools to get similar features: one tool for service ticketing, another for CRM, a separate billing and invoicing systems, and another for e-mail customer communication.
 The problem is those tools are not integrated with each other and in order to get all of the jobs done, you need many tools.